.png)

 Meet the Host

 Aimee Frazier is a mental health therapist and the owner of Portland Hiking Therapy, a private practice specializing in hiking therapy.
 Her work as an eco-therapist has been featured in the New York Times and the Mazamas Bulletin.
 She is an avid hiker and a Mazamas mountaineer.
+Aimee holds a Master's degree in Clinical Mental Health Counseling and a Bachelors degree in Health and Human Kinetics.
 Read more about her here.

 Mountains & the Mind

-Join us for this Online Workshop Exploring Hiking &
+Join us for this Online Educational Workshop Exploring Hiking & Mental Health.

 Do you aspire to support your sense of mental well-being through an activity that you already enjoy?
 Do you find time on the trail meaningful and fulfilling?
 This workshop is for you.